donald-hls/AI-Stock-Picker/README.md

 # AI-Stock-Picker

-## This project leverages a hybrid approach—combining classical financial econometrics (Fama-French) with modern machine learning (XGBoost)— to identifies opportunities by analyzing over 20 years of historical fundamental, market, and macroeconomic data (2001–2024)..
-By integrating fundamental metrics and macroeconomic indicators from FRED, the model selects a high-conviction 5-stock portfolio designed to evalluate how much they outperformed the broader market."
+This project leverages a hybrid approach—combining classical financial econometrics (Fama-French) with machine learning model (XGBoost)— to identify opportunities by analyzing over 20 years of historical fundamental, and macroeconomic data.
+By integrating fundamental metrics and macroeconomic indicators from FRED, the model selects 5-stock portfolio designed to evalluate how much they outperformed the broader market.

 ##  Data Processing
 - Obtained historical equity data from Wharton Research Data Services